On the representability of actions of Leibniz algebras and Poisson algebras: Preliminaries

 \end{definition} The prototype examples of action representable categories are the category $\Grp$ of groups and the category $\LieAlg_{R}$ of Lie algebras over a commutative ring $R$.
 In the first case, it is well known that every split extension of $B$ by $X$ is represented by a homomorphism $B \rightarrow \Aut(X)$, where the actor $\Aut(X)$ of $X$ is the group of automorphisms of the group $X$.
 In the case of Lie algebras, a split extension of $B$ by $X$ is represented by a homomorphism $B \rightarrow \Der(X)$, where $\Der(X)$ is the Lie algebra of derivations of $X$.
 Therefore, $\Der(X)$ is the actor of $X$.

 However the notion of action representable category has proven to be quite restrictive.
-For instance, in \cite{Tim} the authors proved that, if a variety $\cV$ of non-associative algebras (over a field $\bF$ with $\operatorname{char}(\bF)\neq 2$) is action representable, then $\cV=\LieAlg_{\bF}$.
+For instance, in \cite{Tim} the authors proved that, if a variety $\cV$ of non-associative algebras (over an infinite field $\bF$ with $\operatorname{char}(\bF)\neq 2$) is action representable, then $\cV=\LieAlg_{\bF}$.

 In \cite{WAR} G.\ Janelidze introduced a weaker notion for the representability of actions in a semi-abelian category $\cC$.

 \begin{definition} A semi-abelian category $\cC$ is \emph{weakly action representable} if for every objext $X$ in $\cC$, the functor $\SplExt(-,X)$ admits a weak representation.
 This means that there exist an object $T$ of $\cC$ and a monomorphism of functors